Huston Street: Los Angeles Angels of Anaheim / Los Angeles Angels

 On July 19, 2014, Street was traded to the Los Angeles Angels with Trevor Gott in exchange for Taylor Lindsey, José Rondón, R. J. Alvarez, and Elliot Morris.
 After joining the Angels, Street recorded 10 saves in a row without allowing any runs, providing a huge upgrade for the struggling Angels bullpen.

 In May 2015, Street signed a two-year contract extension with the Angels worth $18 million.

 On July 22, 2015, Street recorded his 300th career save in a victory over the Minnesota Twins, becoming the 27th pitcher all time to reach the 300 saves milestone.

 After struggling for most of the 2016 season, Street was ruled out for the remainder of the year after undergoing right knee surgery on August 24.

 Street was activated from the disabled list on June 22, 2017 to play for the first time since 2016.
 He made his season debut on June 23, pitching a scoreless inning with one strikeout.
 He went back on the disabled list and was ruled out for the season, only pitching in 4 games.

 On March 29, 2018, Street announced his retirement from Major League Baseball on Twitter after battling injuries for the previous two seasons.

 Pitching style

 As opposed to most closers who are power pitchers, Street relied on his pitch control.
 In his professional career, he mostly threw fastballs and sliders, with an occasional changeup.
-His fastball speed is slower than other pitchers, usually hovering around 90 mph, but his fastball has an unusual breaking movement.
+His fastball speed was slower than other pitchers, usually hovering around 90 mph, but his fastball has an unusual breaking movement.

 Street pitched with and without windup.
-His windup is unusual in that he makes a large step to the first base side first.
-He also pitches from a lower angle than a conventional overhand throw, a style Street says he adopted in college.
+His windup was unusual in that he made a large step to the first base side first.
+He also pitched from a lower angle than a conventional overhand throw, a style Street says he adopted in college.